 - Washing produce

-Younger School Aged Kids
+Younger School-Aged Kids

-These kiddos are more coordinated than they used to be and can follow multi-step directions, which makes them ready for some more complicated tasks.
+Younger school-aged kids are more coordinated than they used to be and can follow multi-step directions, which makes them ready for some more complicated tasks.

 - Measuring wet and dry ingredients